Why does my baby wake up every hour?

 A top tip to help you at naps is to have her nap while you walk her in a baby sling or in a stroller.
 While moving, she will more easily go to the next cycle without waking fully.
 Doing this for a while will help her get used to taking longer naps.
 Once that works you can gently transition back towards her crib.

-.
+2. Change her schedule.
 If at all possible in your own daily routine, shift her bedtime to 6.30pm (alternatively move to 8-8.30pm).
 You don’t mention when and how often she naps, but change those too, keeping your and her needs in mind of course.
 These changes are a very simple way to help shuffle her sleep patterns.
-(For detailed help with arranging a well-fitting nap schedule you may find my No-Tears Naps e-book
+(For detailed help with arranging a well-fitting nap schedule you may find my No-Tears Naps e-book helpful).

 Do not hesitate to let me know how you get on – just post a comment below – so we can follow up from there.